exercism/csharp/exercises/concept/numbers/.meta/design.md

 - `numbers`: know of the existence of the two most commonly used number types, `int` and `double`; understand that the former represents whole numbers, and the latter floating-point numbers; know of basic operators such as multiplication, comparison and equality; know how to convert from one numeric type to another; know what implicit and explicit conversions are.
 - `if-statements`: know how to conditionally execute code using an `if` statement.
+- `math-operators`: know the math operators; know about precedence; know the role of parentheses
+- `assignment`: know the syntax and behavior of assignment in OO languages

 ## Prerequisites